matthew-andrews/mattandre.ws/source/_posts/8-tips-for-better-negotiation.md

 By following these tips, I have negotiated better deals for myself at work and in my personal life and, occasionally, have succeeded in making a deal where others had thought impossible.

-I feel I have gained a magical superpower.
+I feel I really have gained a magical superpower.

 ### Further reading